The cohomological Hall algebras of a preprojective algebra with symmetrizer: Abstract

 \section{Abstract}

+This paper aims at a geometric realization of the Yangian of non-simply laced type in terms of quiver with potentials.
 For every quiver with symmetrizer, there is an extended quiver with superpotential, whose Jacobian algebra is the generalized preprojective algebra of Gei{\ss}, Leclerc, and Schr\"oer \cite{GLS}.
-In this paper, we study the cohomological Hall algebra of Kontsevich and Soibelman associated to this quiver with potential.
-In particular, using dimensional reduction, we provide a shuffle formula of this cohomological Hall algebra.
+We study the cohomological Hall algebra of Kontsevich and Soibelman associated to this quiver with potential.
+In particular, we prove a dimensional reduction result, and provide a shuffle formula of this cohomological Hall algebra.
 In the case when the quiver with symmetrizer comes from a symmetrizable Cartan matrix, we prove that this shuffle algebra satisfies the relations of the Yangian associated to this Cartan matrix.